joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/15/arts/television/trump-parade.html

 **In Bat Yam, south of Tel Aviv, Iran’s missile barrages killed at least six people.**\
-`Most of those confirmed dead were women and children, according to the authorities, although they have yet to publicly name the victims.`\
+`Most of those confirmed dead were women and children, according to the authorities, although they have yet to name the victims publicly.`\
 https://nytimes.com/2025/06/15/world/middleeast/bat-yam-tel-aviv-israel-iran.html

 **Lowetide: Why the Oilers' defensive deployment reflects performance, injury**\